 If you need legal assistance regarding medical malpractice matters, contact us online or call us at (615) 800-7096 today for a free consultation with an experienced attorney.

 Medical professionals, including doctors, nurses, dentists, and hospitals, are obligated to use a reasonable level of care when treating their patients.
 Where they do not exercise this care, serious injuries may result.
 The medical malpractice lawyers at Martin Heller Potempa & Sheppard, PLLC in Nashville are devoted to helping patients who have been injured by negligent medical providers seek compensation.
-Our firm handles a wide variety of medical and dental malpractice suits, working hard to hold those who are responsible for patients’ injuries accountable for their actions.
+Our firm handles a wide variety of medical malpractice suits, working hard to hold those who are responsible for patients’ injuries accountable for their actions.
 We provide experienced legal representation for clients throughout Williamson and Davidson Counties.
 If you’ve been injured as a result of a medical professional’s negligent actions, contact our office today to find out more about how we can help.

-Types of Medical and Dental Malpractice Suits
+Types of Medical Malpractice Suits

-Medical malpractice can occur when a health care provider, whether a physician, pharmacist, technician, hospital, nurse, or dentist, violate the applicable standard of care in treating a patient, causing an injury.
+Medical malpractice can occur when a health care provider, whether a physician, pharmacist, technician, hospital, or nurse, violate the applicable standard of care in treating a patient, causing an injury.
 This can occur if the medical practitioner either takes certain actions or fails to take appropriate actions given the circumstances.
 There are many types of medical malpractice suits, including but not limited to those based on:

 Birth injuries during labor and delivery;